 Much of Nebel's work is set in St. Louis, a city that otherwise does not figure prominently in American fiction, and which makes an interesting background to his tales.
 Nebel was much influenced by his friend Dashiell Hammett, and Nebel's treatment of St. Louis reminds one of Hammett's treatment of his home town of Baltimore.
 Hammett did not describe Baltimore as exotic, the way he did San Francisco.
 Instead he used Baltimore when he needed a "typical" American city.

-Both works have a similar kind of narration, where we see the outward manifestations of the characters' actions, and we have to guess at their inner feelings.
-The brief flair of color and texture in Nebel's opening paragraphs, where he mentions a blue leather divan, recalls the blue brick at the opening of Hammett's The Dain Curse (1928).
+Both works have a similar kind of story telling or narration.
+We see the outward manifestations of the characters' actions, and we have to guess at their inner feelings.

 Nebel is conscientious about describing how things in his stories look visually.
 Characters, postures, the weather, buildings, offices, and means of transportation are all Nebel's favorite subjects for description, and usually described very well indeed.
 As a storytelling technique it is a bit mechanical - the reader knows that each scene is going to have so much dialogue, so much plot, and so much description - but it all functions quite effectively together.
 After all, readers are interested in plot, dialogue and description - they are elements of good fiction.
 There is a functionalist aspect to Nebel's technique.
 He was a commercial writer, and like other pulp writers had to grind out large amounts of work to keep afloat economically.
 His stories resemble the Bauhaus aesthetic of mechanical production, where following modern industrial techniques will help produce quality work in large quantities.